cjp666/LayeredArchitecture/README.md

 This is where the domain model lives that is mapped to the actual database by the infrastructure layer.
 The interfaces for the repositories are held in this layer

 ## Application
-This is where the application logic and data transfer object reside.
-The architecture uses DTO's for transfering data to the client rather than the entities themselves so that more lightweight objects are trnasferred over the wire
+This is where the application logic and data transfer object reside The architecture uses DTO's for transfering data to the client rather than the entities themselves so that more lightweight objects are transferred over the wire

 ## Web Services
 Sets up the DI (using Autofac)